bdavidzhang/Wren/readme.md

-# Wren: Your AI Motivational Coach via WhatsApp
+# Wren: Your AI Motivational Coach via Discord

-This project aims to build an AI-powered motivational coach that users can interact with via WhatsApp.
-It leverages the Twilio API for messaging and the OpenAI API for generating motivational responses.

 ## Project Roadmap & Future Enhancements:

 This project is currently a prototype with the following planned enhancements: